kVarunkk/Twitter-clone/README.md

 ## Bugs

-- Error when you tweet for the first ever time
+- App crashes when you tweet for the first ever time

 ## Contribute